Ramadhani-Yassin/UNIDOCS/README.md

-# ✨ UNIDOCS – University Document Management System (SPA)
+# ✨ UNIDOCS – University Document Management System

 A comprehensive document management system built with **Laravel 10, MySQL, Inertia.js, and Vue.js**, designed to streamline the generation, management, and processing of official university letters and documents. **UNIDOCS** simplifies administrative workflows, ensuring efficiency and accuracy in student and faculty requests.